Darwin International Airport

-Darwin International Airport (IATA: DRW, ICAO: YPDN) is the busiest airport serving the Northern Territory and the tenth busiest airport in Australia.
-It is the only airport serving Darwin.
+Darwin International Airport (IATA: DRW, ICAO: YPDN) is a domestic and international airport serving Darwin, Northern Territory, Australia.
+It is the eleventh busiest airport in Australia measured by passenger movements, with almost two million passengers travelling through in FY 2012.
+It is the main airport and the sole international airport serving the Darwin area.

 The airport is located in Darwin's northern suburbs, 8 km from Darwin city centre, in the suburb of Eaton.
 It shares runways with the Royal Australian Air Force's RAAF Base Darwin.

 Darwin Airport has an international terminal, a domestic terminal and a cargo terminal.
 Both of the passenger terminals have a number of shops and cafeterias.

+Darwin was one of only two airfields in Australia (the other being RAAF Base Amberley) that were listed as a Transoceanic Abort (TOA) landing site for the Space Shuttle.

 History

 Early years

 In 1919, when the England to Australia air race was announced, Parap Airfield was established in the suburb of Parap to act as the Australian terminal.
 It operated as two airports, a civilian airport and a military field.

-It frequently took hits from Japanese bombing through the Second World War, and was used by the Allies to project air power into the Pacific.
+The airfield frequently took hits from Japanese bombing through the Second World War, and was used by the Allies to project air power into the Pacific.
 The airport hosted Spitfires, Hudson Bombers, Kittyhawks, C-47s, B-24 Liberators, B-17 Fortresses and PBY Catalinas.

-In 1945 the Department of Aviation made the existing Darwin military airfield available for civil aviation purposes.
-As a result, the civilian airport at Parap was closed down and airport operations combined with the military airport.
+In 1945, the Department of Aviation made the existing Darwin military airfield available for civil aviation purposes.
+As a result, the civilian airport at Parap was closed down and civilian airport operations were combined with military operations at Darwin airport.

 On 20 April 1954, Soviet spy Evdokia Petrova defected at Darwin Airport while she was being escorted out of Australia by KGB agents.

 Between 1950 and 1974 Darwin Airport acted as the primary domestic and international airport for the Northern Territory and an important stop for airlines flying between Australia and Asia and onwards to Europe.
-UTA, BOAC, Alitalia and Air India were some airlines that had scheduled services to Darwin.
-However the introduction of longer range aircraft in the 1970s meant that many airlines did not need to stop over in Darwin, and chose to cease services.
+UTA, BOAC, Alitalia and Air India were some of the airlines that had scheduled services to Darwin.
+However, the introduction of longer range aircraft in the 1970s meant that many airlines did not need to stop over in Darwin, and so they chose to cease services.

 Cyclone Tracy hit Darwin in 1974 and flattened the city.
 The airport was used to ferry 25,628 people out of Darwin.
 Darwin Airport was extensively used to assist UN operations in East Timor from 1999, and to support medical evacuations following the 2002 Bali bombings.

-The new passenger terminal, with four aerobridges, was opened in December 1991.
+A new passenger terminal with four aerobridges built by John Holland, opened in December 1991.